 A luscious, boozy, not-too-sweet, no-bake, dark chocolate tiffin.
 This chocolate Amaretto biscuit cake is simple to assemble but guaranteed to please.
 Perfect for dessert, afternoon tea or snacking.

 Now I do love a good biscuit cake, or chocolate tiffin or even fridge cake, as it’s also known as.
 And I have many recipes on the blog.
 Here, as promised in my persimmon chocolate cakes post, is the recipe for the chocolate Amaretto biscuit cake, guaranteed to enhance any gathering.
 It’s certainly guaranteed to put me in a good mood.

 Chocolate Amaretto Biscuit Cake

 With no added syrup, sugar or honey and the addition of Amaretto, this is a very grown up version of tiffin.
 I made it in the form of a loaf cake and it slices neatly into finger size morsels.
 Actually, as we’re not good at restraint in this household, I thought I’d better make two mini loaves rather than a great big one.
 This proved to be a wise decision as stopping was a lot harder than starting when it came to tucking in time.

-The smooth ganache made for a great contrast with the crunchy biscuits and nuts and the cherries provided bursts of sweetness amongst the rich layers of chocolate.
-The Amaretto came through as a trilling top note which left us almost bursting into song.
+The smooth ganache makes for a great contrast with the crunchy biscuits and nuts whilst the cherries provide bursts of sweetness amongst the rich layers of chocolate.
+The Amaretto comes through as a trilling top note which left us almost bursting into song.
 For a chocolate tiffin, I thought this looked rather striking, with its contrasting layers of light and dark dotted through with a splash of cherry colour.

 Other Biscuit Cake Recipes You Might Like